nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Exits the program.

 Format: `exit`
-* Alternatively, you can also go to `File' -> `Exit` in the Menu Bar.
+* Alternatively, you can also go to `File` -> `Exit` in the Menu Bar.

 ## Miscellaneous Features/Commands

-The following miscallenous features are implemented in CLInkedIn and are available to users.
+The following miscellaneous features are implemented in CLInkedIn and are available to users.

 ### Saving the data